-6 Steps To Be An Active Birth Partner During Transition
+6 Steps to be an Active Birth Partner During Transition

-1. Recognize The Signs Of Transition
+1. Recognize the Signs of Transition

 During transition, the cervix continues to dilate from 7cm to 10cm and the baby is making his way lower into the pelvic inlet.
 Contractions seem to come much closer together and will be much stronger.
 Mom may have a slight break in between contractions or she may not.